A resident-led Healthy Streets project for Deptford

 The section of Rolt Street that runs alongside Folkestone Gardens from the railway arches to where the cafe, Festa sul Prato, sits has become a car park.
 Now that it is a one-way street it is no longer a rat run.

-In 2017 DeptfordFolk worked with Lewisham Council and Sustrans on a street design workshop.
+In 2017 DeptfordFolk worked with Lewisham Council and Sustrans on a street co-design workshop.
 We closed the road temporarily and asked children from the local school Sir Francis Drake what they would like to see it this area.
+It was nominated for a Healthy Street Award.

 The proposal is to pedestrianise the road creating a larger park and safe, traffic free space for all to enjoy.